Earn Your California Social Work License

 - Minimum of 2,000 hours of focused on clinical psychosocial diagnosis, assessment, and treatment

 - Minimum of 750 hours of focused on face-to-face psychotherapy

 - Maximum of 1,000 hours focused on client-centered advocacy, consultation, evaluation and research

 - Obtain 104 weeks of supervision

-- Please note, additional coursework may be required if you did not if you did not obtained them during your MSW.
+- Please note, additional coursework may be required if your graduate MSW program did not include mandatory courses.
 This includes: